a94park/python_sent_transformer/README.md

-# Customizable Chatbot
+# Reuseable Chatbot (Almost finished with front end)

 - A python chatbot using python's sentence-transformers.
+With a React frontend
 - User inputs are embedded numerically to create a vector representation for a more accurate, quicker response.
 - This version takes my resume to answer job interview questions.
 - Can easily be adjusted to use on your e-commerce, personal, and professional websites.